pingcap/docs-cn/system-variables.md

 >
 > Currently, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
 For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](/faq/backup-and-restore-faq.md#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

+> **Note:**
+>
+> Before you upgrade TiDB to v6.5.0 or later, it is recommended that you check whether the [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) path of TiDB is correctly mounted to an SSD disk.
+This path is a TiDB configuration item, which takes effect after TiDB is restarted.
+Therefore, setting this configuration item before upgrading can avoid another restart.

 </CustomContent>

 <CustomContent platform="tidb-cloud">